 From March 1–July 7, 2019, Julio César Morales: Invaders and the 2018 Phoenix Art Museum Artists’ Grants Recipients Exhibition showcase various works by the recipients of the 2018 Arlene and Morton Scult Artist Award and the Phoenix Art Museum Artists’ Grants.

-From March 2—July 7, 2019, Phoenix Art Museum will present an exhibition featuring the 2018 award and grants recipients.
-The Museum offers two significant opportunities for artist recognition each year: the Arlene and Morton Scult Phoenix Art Museum Artist Award, which recognizes a mid-career Arizona artist who has demonstrated a sustained commitment to their chosen medium, continuous artistic growth, and consistent artistic production; and the Artists’ Grants, which encourage emerging contemporary artists in Arizona.
+The Arlene and Morton Scult Artist Award recognizes a mid-career Arizona artist who has demonstrated a sustained commitment to their chosen medium, continuous artistic growth, and consistent artistic production, while the Artists’ Grants encourage emerging contemporary artists in Arizona.

-The Phoenix Art Museum Artists’ Grants Winners and Arlene and Morton Scult Artist Award Exhibition is organized by Phoenix Art Museum and made possible through the generosity of Arlene and Morton Scult, the Nathan Cummings Foundation, and Phoenix Art Museum.
+Julio César Morales: Invaders and the 2018 Phoenix Art Museum Artists’ Grants Recipients are organized by Phoenix Art Museum and made possible through the generosity of Arlene and Morton Scult and Phoenix Art Museum.

 $23 — Adults

 $18 — Students (with ID)

 All exhibitions and installations are included with General Admission.

 This exhibition is offered to the general public for free during voluntary-donation, free-access hours from 3–9 pm each Wednesday, from 6–10 pm on the First Friday of each month, and from noon–5 pm on the second Sunday of each month.

 Interested in coming as a group?
 For group sales information, click here.